Pankajtanwarbanna/pankajtanwarbanna/articles/3-percent-formula-to-invest-in-yourself.md

 	- Solving one programming problem every day

-- Invest 3% of the everyday time in yourself
+- Invest 3% of the everyday time in me
 	- Apart from my scheduled tasks, I make sure to allocate at least 3% time to just take a pause from everything and do stuff that I love.

 Over time, I have learned that setting a system is much more effective than setting a goal.
 I don't have any specific goals from my side-hustles or writing blogs.
 I just love being part of it & enjoy the process of building, writing, and sharing.